jimacoff/OFN-User-Guide---Master/basic-features/view-orders.md

 # View Orders

-You can interact with orders via two pages within the OFN, the Lisitng Orders page, and the Bulk Order Managment page.
+You can interact with orders via two pages within the Abukem the Lisitng Orders page, and the Bulk Order Managment page.
 The features of these two pages are discussed below.

 ## Listing orders